cwi-dis/igor/doc/schema.md

 	</messages>
 </systemHealth>
 ```
-The intention is that there will be a mechanism whereby the user can silence anomalous conditions he or she knows about (and does not want to be bothered with) for a period of time.
+The user can silence anomalous conditions he or she knows about (and does not want to be bothered with) for a period of time by setting fields in `/data/status`.

 ### environment/introspection

+**(outdated, used only by some plugins that have not been converted yet)**

 Information about activity of various plugins and Igor itself.

 #### environment/introspection/lastActivity
 For most plugins, an _isotime_ telling when the plugin was last active. `igor` reflects the last activity of igor itself.
 These fields are here mainly to check that the individual devices or services are still alive, so an _action_ can be triggered when an important device has not been active for too long.

-#### environment/introspection/rebootCount
-An _integer_ telling how many times Igor was succesfully restarted on this database.

 ## status

 Status information on everything Igor knows about, such as whether services and devices are functioning, when they were last accessed correctly and any error messages produced.
+Updated by `/internal/updateStatus`, governed by the `representing` variable in actions and such.
+Interpreted by the _systemHealth_ plugin, among others.

 Each entry has a number of fields: